jax-ml/jax/docs/401/ffi.md

 nb::capsule EncapsulateFfiCall(T *fn) {
   // This check is optional, but it can be helpful for avoiding invalid handlers. static_assert(std::is_invocable_r_v<XLA_FFI_Error *, T, XLA_FFI_CallFrame *>,
-                "Encapsulated function must be and XLA FFI handler");
+                "Encapsulated function must be an XLA FFI handler");
   return nb::capsule(reinterpret_cast<void *>(fn));
 }